SegWitz/segwitz-laravel-auth/README.md

 Note: This package supports laravel 11 or greater.

 Prerequisites:
-1- Laravel sanctum pckage should be installed (https://github.com/laravel/sanctum) 2- If you want to use discord OTP this package should be installed (https://github.com/yashveersingh/laravel-discord-notifier)
+1- Laravel sanctum pckage should be installed (https://github.com/laravel/sanctum).
+Make sure User.php Model extends HasApiTokens trait.

+2- If you want to use discord OTP this package should be installed (https://github.com/yashveersingh/laravel-discord-notifier).
+After installing this package Make sure DISCORD_WEBHOOK is present in .env file.

 Instructions: